 - Clarity – clear and appropriate dissemination of information

 - Stability – retains strong commitment to core aims

 a) Group Transport.
 Minibuses: Four 14 seat, one 16 seat, and one 12 seat fully accessible and 3 16 seat standard vehicle are available for community use at affordable sessional and mileage rates for members of BCT.

 b) Provision of MPV for individual outings – A fully accessible small vehicle is available to individuals with mobility needs for outings, family trips, medical needs at an affordable rate.

 c) Driver training for volunteers and paid drivers – BCT offers driver training to the national accredited MiDAS (Minibus Driver Awareness Scheme) standard.
 This safety and skills benefits of this scheme are further reinforced by it being a requirement to have a valid MiDAS certificate to drive BCT vehicles.

 d) Mobile facility called Rolling Base – a mobile community youth centre designed to a high specification.
 Rolling Base is currently subject to sporadic funding from a variety of sources.
 It has been used in housing estates, parks, schools and identified crime hotspots in order to engage young people in positive activity.
 It is equipped with facilities for creative arts projects such as video production and music making.
 The vehicle can also be booked as a mobile studio for location filming and outside shows.

 e) Rolling Base MAX joined the BCT RB themed family of vehicles in winter 2008, bringing play and sports activity to areas where such resources are patchy or stretched.
-This vehicle is funded by the Big Lottery as part of the LB Barnet Play Strategy “Play On The Move In Barnet” and dependent on receipt of matched funding by the Community Investment Fund will also be utilised as part of the Sport England “Urban Active Project”
+This vehicle is funded by the Big Lottery as part of the LB Barnet Play Strategy “Play On The Move In Barnet” and utilised as part of the Sport England “Urban Active Project”